davea42/tsearch-code/README.md

     /* Does step A5. */
     /* A7: */

-The A<n> are specific labels in the algorithm description in Knuth, intended to clarify, for the reader, where we are at each stage.
+The `A<n>` are specific labels in the tsearch algorithm description in Knuth, intended to clarify, for the reader of the C source, where we are in Knuth at each stage.

 The hash version of tdelete() cannot always return a non-null value even if there are  records left.
 Not being a tree at